 The critically acclaimed recording Lady launched Reba into a whirlwind solo career performing before presidents and kings, battle-worn military troops, maximum security prisons, college campuses, concert halls and before millions of viewers of Christian and mainstream television shows.

 It was in 1980 that these two outstanding careers were united when Dony and Reba joined their lives and music together in marriage.
 Having received recognition as recording artists, writers, and producers for many of their compositions, the highlight of their career was receiving the 1981 Grammy Award for “Best Contemporary Gospel Album” for their musical The Lord’s Prayer, which they performed on the 1982 Grammy Awards telecast.
 They also received a Dove Award that year for the same project.

 Their albums have sold millions, their songs have been performed by some of the most famous artists, and their recordings have garnered some of the most prestigious honors and awards.
 However, when Dony and Reba are interviewed about their greatest achievements, they simply point to their family.
-“Our most cherished treasures are our laughing children, Dionne, Destiny and Israel… our son-in-love Scott and awesome grandson Dyson.
+“Our most cherished treasures are our laughing children, Dionne, Destiny and Israel… our sons-in-love Scott and Joel, daughter-in-love Lauren, and awesome grandson Dyson.
 Father God has given us these, along with His indescribable gifts of ministry.
 We are such wealthy people!”